Endermanbugzjfc/ConfigStruct/README.md

 # ConfigStruct
 PocketMine-MP 4 virion.
-Allows you to make structured config files more easily, in a struct-like class!
+Allows you to make structured config files much easier, in a struct-like class!